christophermanahan/wejay/README.md

 **Personal Queue** - the songs that a user has suggested, but are not yet locked in.
 Users can see their personal queue in the 'My Songs' tab, and songs can be reordered and removed.

 **Fireboss** - manages application state on the client side.
 When a user adds a song, Fireboss decides what queue it goes into.
 When a user joins a party, Fireboss binds the application state to that party.
 When a host leaves, Firebosss kicks everyone out.
-In the WeJay application, Fireboss is truly the boss.
+In the weJay application, Fireboss is truly the boss.

 To do this, Fireboss connects the Redux store to our Firebase Realtime Database and listens for changes.
 Any changes are immediately dispatched to the client's Redux store, and all client actions are sent to Firebase directly (using methods on Fireboss).
 Fireboss can also use React-Router's browser history to update the client's view in realtime.